awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-rulegroup.md

 When you create a rule group, you define an immutable capacity limit\.
 If you update a rule group, you must stay within the capacity\.
 This allows others to reuse the rule group with confidence in its capacity requirements\.

+**Note**
+You can only use up to 3 levels of nested rule statements when you manage your web ACLs and rule groups using AWS CloudFormation\.
+This limitation doesn't exist when you use the API and SDKs\.

 ## Syntax<a name="aws-resource-wafv2-rulegroup-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: